 As you can see, on the rail below the signage and to the outside of the service platform there are lights affixed to the rail that shine onto the reflective surface, making it highly visible at night, which is a good thing, especially if you’re new to the area or passing through.

 Digital Traffic Signs

 Digital Traffic Signs are different in that they use LED’s, as mentioned earlier, and can look like this.
 The one on the left is a “message center” type and is programmed remotely with a new message as needed…typically something like “Road Construction starting August 1st and Never Ending…hahaha” or the like.

-The one on the right is generally programmed from a booth and will say something like “Open” or “Lot 2 Full” or similar.
+The one on the above is generally programmed from a booth and will say something like “Open” or “Lot 2 Full” or similar.
 Obviously, they are more expensive than your standard aluminum panel road sign, especially the message center style…the one on the left, for instance, probably cost taxpayers in excess of $100K.

 In the previous article I discussed standards for traffic markers with reflective sheeting which are set nationally by the US Department of Transportation (USDOT), or by local states conforming to the USDOT’s Manual on Uniform Traffic Control Devices (MUTCD).
 This manual gives all the regulations for various aluminum-based displays, but doesn’t offer regulations regarding LED types.
 However, any type used on an interstate or state highway will still need to be approved by your local authority.